Gemini vs Copilot for Business: Google Workspace or Microsoft 365?

 Built-in suite AI is best for individual productivity and knowledge work inside that suite.

-When the workflow must move data between forms, CRM, help desk, documents, scheduling, and reporting, you may need automation beyond Gemini or Copilot.
+When the workflow must move data between forms, customer relationship management (CRM), help desk, documents, scheduling, and reporting, you may need automation beyond Gemini or Copilot.

 - Use Gemini for Google-native email, docs, meetings, and Drive work.